Wormwood (Bible): Historicist

 Various religious groups and figures, including Seventh-day Adventists and the theologians Matthew Henry and John Gill, regard the verses of Revelation 8 as symbolic references to past events in human history.
-In the case of Wormwood, some historicist interpreters believe that this figure represents the army of the Huns as led by king Attila, pointing to chronological consistencies between the timeline of prophecy they have accepted and the history of the Huns' campaign in Europe.
-Others point to Arius, the emperor Constantine, Origen or the ascetic monk Pelagius, who denied the doctrine of original sin.
+In the case of Wormwood, some historicist interpreters believe it represents the army of the Huns led by Attila, pointing to chronological consistencies between the timeline of prophecy they have accepted and the history of the Huns’ campaign in Europe.
+Others point to the heretical priest Arius, the Roman Emperor Constantine, Origen, or the ascetic monk Pelagius, who denied the doctrine of original sin.

 Spiritual

 The Swedenborgian New Church follows a spiritual interpretation of the star Wormwood based on other passages of scripture which mention gall and wormwood.
 The star signifies self-derived intelligence which departs from God, thus it falls from heaven.
 For the star to make the waters of rivers and fountains bitter signifies to falsify spiritual truths, as waters signify truths derived from the Word.
-In general, the Book of Revelation is seen as a prophecy of the corruption of the Christian churches in the end times which is followed by a New Church, signified by the New Jerusalem.
+In general, the Book of Revelation is seen as a prophecy of the corruption of the Christian churches in the End Times, which is followed by the New Church signified by the New Jerusalem.

 Alternative interpretations

-A number of Bible scholars consider the term Wormwood to be a purely symbolic representation of the bitterness that will fill the earth during troubled times, noting that the plant for which Wormwood is named, Artemisia absinthium, or Mugwort, Artemisia vulgaris, is a known biblical metaphor for things that are unpalatably bitter.
+A number of Bible scholars consider the term Wormwood to be a purely symbolic representation of the bitterness that will fill the earth during troubled times, noting that the plant for which Wormwood is named, Artemisia absinthium, or mugwort, Artemisia vulgaris, is a known biblical metaphor for things that are unpalatably bitter.